dewlb/FIEA-Portfolio/README.md

 Another game I worked on was more conceptual.
 Our team was tasked only with creating a full game design document, but for proof of concept and prototyping, I volunteered to create a very basic version just to outline mechanics.
 It was done on a tight timeline of about a week and I am not very artistic so a lot of assets were ones I found for free in Unity market.
 This basic prototype can be found at the following link: <br> [BroughtToLight](https://drive.google.com/drive/folders/14Rf_akZyOLsHcVOpzLMyedUFCqeIF-PZ?usp=sharing)

 --------------------------------------------------------------------

+The remaining files are all documents that I felt were relevant, whether it just is code organization or style, or functionality.
+Thank you for taking the time to look through my work!
+I am very passionate about what I do and I hope that comes through.